actility/device-catalog/vendors/README.md

 ISMbands: eu868,us915,as923,au915
 # Logo of the model
 logo: abeeway-micro-tracker.png
-# ID of the profile that defines the LoRaWAN characteristics of this model.
+# ID(s) of the profile that defines the LoRaWAN characteristics of this model.
 deviceProfileId:
     - eu868_1.0.2revB_classA
     - us915_1.0.2revB_classA